 The information given here relates to bankruptcy in England And Wales.
 The rules in Northern Ireland are broadly similar.
 However they are different in Scotland.

-The history of Bankruptcy law in England & Wales
+The History of Bankruptcy law in England and Wales

 Bankruptcy has been around for a long time.
 It was first introduced into the law in England & Wales in 1869 with the Bankruptcy Act.
 Since then the rules have changed with the following legal Acts: